Choosing A Stand Up Paddle Board

 The width of your paddle board will also determine how the board performs and how you feel standing on it.

 Stand up paddle boards also have varying thicknesses in their construction.
-Generally speaking, thicker boards will be able to support more weight and add more stability than a thinner board.
-If you’re trying to maximize speed though, a thinner board may be more suitable for you.
+Generally speaking, thicker boards are able to support more weight and add more stability than a thinner board.
+If you’re trying to maximize speed though, a thinner board is more suitable for you.

 So before purchasing your next stand up paddle board, remember to ensure you’re choosing all the appropriate options for your paddling needs, body type, water conditions, and budget.
 If your board doesn’t fit your body and needs, you’re more liable to injure yourself or have a difficult time.
 Try to rent your first paddle board to try them out, check out this magazine for better reference.